Sun Studios © David Jones

-Visitors who come to Memphis to pay homage to Elvis Presley inevitably are also keen to visit the legendary recording studio in Union Avenue where the King of rock 'n roll's career, and that of numerous other stars, began.
+Visitors who come to Memphis to pay homage to Elvis Presley inevitably find their way to the legendary recording studio in Union Avenue where the King of rock 'n roll's career, and that of numerous other stars, began.
 The story is that Elvis first walked into the Sun Studio in the early 1950s to record a song as a birthday present for his mother.
-The owner of the studio was self-taught, and made several so-called mistakes that resulted in the sound we now know as the first version of rock 'n roll.
+The owner of the studio was self-taught, and made several 'mistakes' that resulted in the sound we now know as the first version of rock 'n roll.

 Address: 706 Union Avenue